-The Consequence made an indelible impression, when I first saw it two decades ago.
-It was even more powerful seeing it again now.
-This is not only a great GLBT-Themed film but one of the most riveting films of its time.
-Although the plot is melodramatic (how many inmates have love affairs with the handsome and eager sons of prison officials?), the gifted actors bring out all of the tale's real, and raw, emotion, even as director Wolfgang Petersen creates his stylistic masterpiece.
+The Consequence made an indelible impression, when I first saw it years ago.
+It was even more powerful seeing it again.
+This is not only a great LGBTQ-Themed film but one of the most riveting films of its time.
+Although the plot is melodramatic (how many inmates have love affairs with the handsome and eager sons of prison officials?), the gifted actors bring out all of the tale’s real, and raw, emotion, even as director Wolfgang Petersen creates his stylistic masterpiece.

 The Consequence is set in 1970s Switzerland, where the actor Martin Kurath (Jürgen Prochnow) is sent to jail for his involvement with a willing but underage youth.
 While serving a two and a half year sentence, he meets Thomas (Ernst Hannawald), the son of prison staffer Giorgio Manzoni (Waldo Luond).
 During rehearsals for a convict’s play, Thomas quickly falls in love with Martin.
 After hiding in Martin’s cell, Thomas breaks down Martin’s resistance, with little difficulty, and the two share their mutual love behind locked doors.
 Once released, they move in together and try to start a new life.
 But they are harassed at every turn: Martin is fired from jobs, and Thomas’s parents send him to reform school, where he comes up against the sadistic instructor Diethelm (Werner Schwuchow).
 Martin concocts an elaborate escape plan for Thomas, involving a forged identity for himself as a psychologist and the machinations of a conniving German politician, Representative Clemens Krauthagen (Alexis von Hagemeister).
 Although Thomas gets away, complications arise when the politician reveals his own plans for the young man’s “education.”
 Thomas flees, only to wind up living on the street.
 Will Thomas overcome his shame and reunite with Martin?

-After introducing director Wolfgang Petersen, author Alexander Ziegler and the historical context for The Consequence, I'll offer an analysis of the film.
-The final section, About the DVD, discusses the disc's image and sound quality (there are problems, but they should not deter you from seeing this extraordinary film).
+After introducing director Wolfgang Petersen, author Alexander Ziegler and the historical context for The Consequence, I’ll offer an analysis of the film.
+The final section, Video, discusses the disc’s image and sound quality (there are problems, but they should not deter you from seeing this extraordinary film).